 Location of The Nine Stones Viewing Point:

-Below my photos taken in August 2021.
+Below are photos I took in August 2021.